AnDumu/Killing-Floor-INI-Loader/README.md

 **Extra**:
 You can add more tags like **AllWays** beyond **All** and **1,2,3,..** (numbers) or whatever you want to avoid **the Changed flag**, the code could be upgraded when processing data, but not everyone is gonna touch it or know anything about programming, so I did split it for a better understanding.

-Logic, for this example, you add a new VIP one, you add it in **AreYouVipList.ini**, then you go to **M_CFG.ini** and you change **Changed flag** to **1**, and BOOM, it is gonna be reloaded, remmeber to use the above unrealscript that calls that function with in a good way to not crash or to avoid unexpected situations.
+Logic, for this example, you add a new VIP one, you add it in **AreYouVipList.ini**, then you go to **M_CFG.ini** and you change **Changed flag** to **1**, and BOOM, it is gonna be reloaded, remmeber to use the above unrealscript that calls that function in a good way to not crash or to avoid unexpected situations.